 An e-permit is an electronic version of a paper permit.
 An e-permit allows the permit holder to park their vehicle in their designated Controlled Parking Zone without the need to display a physical permit on the windscreen.

-E-permits will be issued for resident parking permits from the 2 October 2017.
 All other permit types will remain as paper permits, however we are working to make all our permits electronic in the future.

 If you have a resident e-permit you will not be sent a paper permit in the post.
 You will receive an email confirmation stating you have an e-permit, and you will be able to start parking your vehicle on the start date shown.
 You do not need print this out or display anything in your vehicle.

 Our Civil Enforcement Officers on street are able to check resident permits by entering the number plate on their handheld devices.
 So long as you have a valid permit and are parked correctly you will not be issued with a Penalty Charge Notice.